saregbesola/PowerShell/README.md

 Open PowerShell command and change the directory to where you have the ConvertWordDocument2AspxPage  and import the module using the command below:
 Import-Module (Resolve-Path('ConvertWordDocumentToModernPage'))

+# Possible error you might receive
-**If you receive Unable to load one or more of the requested types error, please ignore.
+1. If you receive Unable to load one or more of the requested types error, please ignore.

+2. ConvertWordDocumentToModernPage.psm1 is not digitally signed.
+You cannot run this script on the current system.
+Run the two commands below (note if you put the ConertWordDocumentToModernPage in a different directory, change the path to that directory)

+  .
+Unblock-File -Path "C:\Program Files\WindowsPowerShell\Modules\ConvertWordDocumentToModernPage\ConvertWordDocumentToModernPage.psm1"

+  . dir "C:\Program Files\WindowsPowerShell\Modules\ConvertWordDocumentToModernPage\1.0.0.0" | Unblock-File